jonatanhal/jonatanhal.github.io/_posts/2016-02-19-protostar-final.md

 'df df 83 98'
 {% endhighlight %}

-To get the original ascii back, we just xor the value again with 0xf0f0f0f0.
+To get the original ASCII back, we just xor the value again with 0xf0f0f0f0.

 #### Aiming for the stars, landing on the moon.